thingsboard/thingsboard.github.io/_includes/templates/install/docker-queue-aws-sqs.md

 ```
 {: .copy-code}

-Add the following line to the yml file.
+Add the following lines to the yml file.
 Don’t forget to replace "YOUR_KEY", "YOUR_SECRET" with your **real AWS SQS IAM user credentials** and "YOUR_REGION" with your **real AWS SQS account region:**

 ```yml
 version: '2.2'